hamedmehranfar/Shinyproject/README.md

 This document is prepared with the collaboration of a group of four.
 The contribution of each memeber are listed as the following:

 ### [Eileen](https://github.com/eileenziehmann)
+Visualization of the bridge locations.

 ### [Jonas](https://github.com/jonas121991)
+Developement of the block for calculating the work demand for maintenance activites and related CO2 emission.

 ### [Hitesh](https://github.com/hitesh-ethz)
+Developement of the shiny app for CO2 calculations.
+Development of the for visualization of the CO2 emission.

 ### [Hamed](https://github.com/hamed-93)
+Development of the block for visualization of condition states and their overview.
+Developement of the shiny app for evolution calculation.